steveaq/steveaq.github.io/_posts/2022-03-05-FBREF-Data-Scraping-Walk-Through-pt1.md

 ### Creating visualisations from based on web-scraped dataset

 Okay so we've got a table with some good data.
-There 29 features availble including all of the match related stats in per 90 format.
+There 29 features available including all of the match related stats in per 90 format.
 We even have ages and squad time.
 [Abhishek Sharma](https://sharmaabhishekk.github.io/projects/) provided some inspiration with his [notebook](https://sharmaabhishekk.github.io/mpl-footy/main/2021/08/09/squad-age-profile.html), where he creates a beautiful age-squad profile map.

-This particular visualisation really helps illustrate the age distrubtions of a squad.
-Charts such as these could be used to supplement analysis regarding; player performance, squad importance and possibly even tranfer planning.
+This particular visualisation really helps illustrate the age distributions of a squad.
+Charts such as these could be used to supplement analysis regarding; player performance, squad importance and possibly even transfer planning.

 Lets do something similar but use the dataset we have loaded in and put it in to a function to have a look at Napoli's squad age vs share of minutes played profile.